tunnckoCore/eths-eip7702-undrainer/README.md

 ETHSCRIPTIONS=0xTransactionHash1,0xTransactionHash2,0xTransactionHash3
 ```

-then run the script and wait until it finishes
+4. then run the script and wait until it finishes

 ```
 bun run ./cli.ts

-# or

-bunx
 ```

 ### How it works.